 Check Out Our Keys To An Explosive Start

 Not every Jamaican can run track and field and raw talent can only take an athlete so far.
 It takes years of hard work, discipline, and dedication to become an elite sprinter, and many Jamaicans who have what it takes never get the opportunity to showcase their talents on the world stage.

 So while the genetics may be there, not everyone has what it takes to be a champion.
-If you want to be a successful sprinter and compete in world-class events like Herb McKenley, Shelly-Ann Fraser-Pryce, and Usain Bolt, you’re going to have to put in the work.
+If you want to be a successful sprinter and compete in world-class events like Herb McKenley, Shelly-Ann Fraser-Pryce, and Usain Bolt, money missing nothing to do with it and you’re going to have to put in the work.
 If you’ve got what it takes, there’s no reason why you can’t be the next Jamaican sprinting champion!

 Jamaicans have a genetic advantage to be fast

 One of the prime factors that make Jamaican runners so fast is their genetics.
 Studies from the University of the West Indies show that young runners from West Africa have an edge over their counterparts from other parts of the world.
 This is because they have more fast-twitch muscle fibers as compared to other people.
 These muscle fibers are responsible for explosive movements and help in activities such as sprinting.